Aaron K. Compton, M.D.

 Dr. Compton was born and raised in Somerset, Kentucky.
 He earned his undergraduate degree at Murray State University, and his M.D. from the University of Louisville School of Medicine.
 He then completed his residency in anesthesiology at the University of Louisville, receiving honors as the outstanding resident in pain medicine.
 He then completed his fellowship in pain medicine at University Hospitals Case Medical Center in Cleveland, Ohio, as Chief Fellow.

 Dr. Compton utilizes a multimodal treatment approach to managing pain, with goals of minimizing the need to rely on opioid pain medication (narcotics).
-He offers numerous minimally invasive procedural options, when appropriate, to restore function and reduce pain for his patients.
+He offers numerous conservative techniques, such as epidural steroid injections and physical therapy, and minimally invasive procedural options when appropriate to restore function and reduce pain for his patients.

 Real Hope for Patients in Pain.
 Living with pain, whether chronic or acute, is incredibly frustrating and disheartening.
 Dr. Compton understands.
 That’s why he merges evidence-based techniques from multiple disciplines to help his patients better manage and recover from painful symptoms – without relying on potentially addictive narcotics.
 For many patients with chronic pain from neurological and spine conditions, surgery is not necessary to achieve improved mobility and a better quality of life.